 Distraction led to Bad Aibling train crash

-Today, BBC news reports that a German court has sentenced a train controller to three and a half years in jail over a rail disaster in Bavaria which killed 12 people and injured 89; when two commuter trains collided near Bad Aibling on 9th February 2016.
+In December 2016, BBC news reported that a German court sentenced a train controller to three and a half years in jail over a rail disaster in Bavaria which killed 12 people and injured 89; when two commuter trains collided near Bad Aibling on 9th February 2016.
 The controller admitted to playing a fantasy game on his mobile phone just before the crash.
 He allowed the two trains onto a single-track line, which then collided while travelling at about 100km/h (60mph) south-east of Munich.

 The controller did not test positive for alcohol or drugs on the day of the crash.
 News reports do not provide a link to investigation reports, or discuss whether these may have uncovered systemic failures.